thomaswiemann/civ/README.md

 forests in the first stage.

-Key takeaways from the results: TSLS, post-Lasso IV, and random forest-based IV are heavily biased
+Key takeaways from the results: TSLS, post-Lasso IV, and random forest-based IV are heavily biased.

 For extensive finite-sample comparisons, see Wiemann (2023;
 [arxiv:123](https://)).